ledinhtuyenbkdn/spring-boot-template/README.md

 * Spring MVC REST + Jackson
 * Spring Data JPA + Bean Validation
 * Mapstruct for bean mappings
+* Liquibase for database migration
 * Lombok to reduce boilerplate code
+* Redis for caching data
 * Keycloak as authorization server
 * Gradle configuration for building, testing and running the application